Racial Equity & Economic Opportunity

 Abhay Aneja

-Assisant Professor of Law
+Assisant Professor, Law

 Abhay Aneja is Assistant Professor of Law at the UC Berkeley School of Law.
 He studies how legal institutions affect economic and social inequality.
 His areas of interest include the law of democracy, criminal justice, and law and economics.